coach-of-kopycode/scraping-steampowered/README.md

 # Scraping Steam

-__Want to be collect some data such as prices, discounts, releases,etc from the list of games?__
+__Want to collect some data such as prices, discounts, releases,etc from the list of games?__

 Cool, this project will help you to take